vandersijp/ukri/README.md

 - s3 → 36.3

-It is important that all relevances have been consistently calibrated.
-Both between the 10 areas, between the 3 imperatives, as well as between all projects.
+It is critically important that all relevances are consistently calibrated between all narratives and all projects.